databrickslabs/dbx/docs/guides/jvm/jvm_devops.md

-# DevOps for JVM-based projects
+# :fontawesome-solid-ship: DevOps for JVM-based projects